Man jailed for cheating Lazada of S$181,000 by posing as buyer and seller, asking for refunds

 While he exploited the loophole to make money, Lazada has managed to claw back some sums, the lawyer said.

-The judge said that while the scam was not sophisticated, the steps taken to commit the fraud was premeditated and calculated.
+The judge said that while the scam was not sophisticated, the steps taken to commit the fraud were premeditated and calculated.

 For each charge of cheating, he could have been jailed up to 10 years and fined.